GerHobbelt/BoneScript-SocketIO/README.md

 BoneScript SocketIO Example
 ===========================

 This is an example of how to use Socket.IO and BoneScript to control a BeagleBone Black from a remote device.
-You’ll be able to control the brightness of LED’s from a mobile device (cell phone, tablet) and use motion to control the LED’s.
+Youï¿½ll be able to control the brightness of LEDï¿½s from a mobile device (cell phone, tablet) and use motion to control the LEDï¿½s.
 The code uses Node.js as the web server, Socket.IO for communication between the web page and the BeagleBone Black, and Mobile JQuery for the web page lay-out.

 Getting Started
 ---------------
-What you’ll need:
+What youï¿½ll need:
-- 3 LED’s (Red, Green, Yellow)
+- 3 LEDï¿½s (Red, Green, Yellow)
 - 3 100 Ohm resistors
 - Breadboard
 - Jumper wires